RafaDEV99/simple-example-webpage/README.md

 3. Also add functionality
 4. and more!

-Remenber to respecting my work!!! :3
+Remember to respect my work! :3